-The automotive sector complies with many regulations on data that are already in force.
-To ensure an effective deployment of the Data Act on access to vehicle and related services data, the French automotive industry has decided to prepare a guide detailing how it understands its requirements.
+The automotive industry complies with many regulations on data that are already in force.
+To ensure an effective deployment of the Data Act on access to vehicle and related services data, to be applied as of 12th September 2025, the automotive sector has decided to prepare a guide detailing how it understands its requirements.

-This action is part of those defined by the "Contrat Stratégique de Filière 2024-2027" (Strategic agreement for the automotive industry) approved by French Authorities and Automotive Industry.
+This paper reflects work initiated within the PFA (French Automotive Industry Platform) in May 2024 as defined by the "Contrat Stratégique de Filière 2024-2027" (Strategic agreement for the French automotive industry) approved by French Authorities and French Automotive Industry.